-Tracking and monitoring of temperature, behavior, and movement patterns, in addition to 30 sampling feces and excretia, should be ongoing in a manner designed to reveal disease-induced 31 changes.
-While detecting disease via the behavior and movement of individuals is a relatively 32 new concept, we see this (see Dougherty et al. for further discussion) as central to a One Health 33 approach (Fig. 1).
-In particular, areas of spatio-temporal overlap among wildlife, domesticated ani-34 mals, or humans are ideal regions of focus for monitoring indicator species.
-In the case of pathogens 35 with durable environmental persistence, these regions can form 'Local Infectious Zones' or infec-36 tious 'hot spots'.
-An additional general benefit of monitoring regions of spatio-temporal overlap 37 is that their size can also be observed for changes (e.q.), due to urbanization or climate change) 38 that may increase the likelihood of pathogen spillover.
-In tandem, monitoring may facilitate the 39 implementation of mitigating actions such as measures to reduce human-animal or animal-animal 40 contacts on temporary or permanent basis to reduce the probability of zoonotic spillovers in hot 41 spots.
-42
+Tracking and monitoring of temperature, behavior, and movement patterns, in addition to 39 sampling feces and excretia, should be ongoing in a manner designed to reveal disease-induced 40 changes.
+While detecting disease via the behavior and movement of individuals is a relatively 41 new concept, we see this (see Dougherty et al.9 for further discussion) as central to a One Health 42 approach (Fig. 1).
+In particular, areas of spatio-temporal overlap among wildlife, domesticated ani-43 mals, or humans are ideal regions of focus for monitoring indicator species.
+In the case of pathogens with durable environmental persistence, these regions can form 'Local Infectious Zones' or infectious 'hot spots'.
+An additional general benefit of monitoring regions of spatio-temporal overlap is that their size can also be observed for changes (e.g., due to urbanization or climate change)47 that may increase the likelihood of pathogen spillover.
+In tandem, monitoring may facilitate the implementation of mitigating actions such as measures to reduce human-animal or animal-animal contacts on temporary or permanent basis to reduce the probability of zoonotic spillovers in hot spots.

-A key benefit of movement monitoring is that sampling can be automated, continuous, and 43 fed immediately into AI systems using state-of-the-art machine learning algorithms for real-time 44 analysis.
-Then One Health program managers and scientists need only be alerted when changes 45 in movement and behavior are detected.
-In turn, active monitoring can be deployed (e.g., with 46 serology and sequencing), and further investigations used to reveal the causative agent, and the 47 degree to which such a pathogen has the potential to ignite either a localized epidemic or a new 48 global pandemic.
-Finally, risk assessment of the potential for local versus a global outbreak could 49 be used to inform the policies needed for the rapid deployment of mitigation strategies in at-risk 50 domesticated animal populations and human communities.
-51
+A key benefit of movement monitoring is that sampling can be automated, continuous, and fed immediately into AI systems using state-of-the-art machine learning algorithms for real-time analysis.
+Then One Health program managers and scientists need only be alerted when changes in movement and behavior are detected.
+In turn, active monitoring can be deployed (e.g., with serology and sequencing), and further investigations used to reveal the causative agent, and the degree to which such a pathogen has the potential to ignite either a localized epidemic or a new global pandemic.
+Finally, risk assessment of the potential for local versus a global outbreak could be used to inform the policies needed for the rapid deployment of mitigation strategies in at-risk domesticated animal populations and human communities.

-While deploying monitoring systems in humans and domesticated animals is relatively straight-52 forward, identifying an indicator species in wildlife is more difficult.
-A pathogen with pandemic 53 potential, however, may already be established (or emergent) in either the sylvatic, urban, or 54 human transmission cycles.
-In these cases, some of its details would already be known, and diffi-55 culties associated with deploying surveillance should be partially alleviated.
-For example, current 56 global circulation of H5N1 avian influenza was first in birds and is now circulating abundantly in 57 domesticated cattle, with a few spillover infections in humans to date.
-Further, SARS-CoV-2 is 58 now circulating widely in humans and animals; and in the latter, pathogens variants with the 59 potential to give rise to future pandemics may well emerge.
-60
+While deploying monitoring systems in humans and domesticated animals is relatively straightforward, identifying an indicator species in wildlife is more difficult.
+A pathogen with pandemic potential, however, may already be established (or emergent) in either the sylvatic, urban, or human transmission cycles.
+In these cases, some of its details would already be known, and difficulties associated with deploying surveillance should be partially alleviated.
+For example, current global circulation of H5N1 avian influenza was first in birds and is now circulating abundantly in domesticated cattle, with a few spillover infections in humans to date.
+Further, SARS-CoV-2 is now circulating widely in humans and animals; and in the latter, pathogens variants with the potential to give rise to future pandemics may well emerge.

-In systems where novel pathogens have the potential to emerge, it is possible that close relatives 61 of these pathogens have been identified and are currently circulating in humans, domestic animals, 62 or wildlife.
-These pathogens may then be monitored in a One Health program to see rates of new 63 variant emergence and evaluate these new (now circulating) variants in highly regulated (biosafety) 64 level 3) labs that study their transmission and pathogenicity in appropriate animal model systems.
-65 For example, multiple coronaviruses and influenza viruses are known to circulate in humans and 66 animals.
-Finally, it is possible that a pathogen with pandemic potential has no known relatives 67 in current circulation.
-To anticipate these, large-scale indicator species monitoring is required, 68 particularly across the sylvatic transmission cycle, to detect their emergence before they spill over.
-69 If changes in organism temperature, behavior, or movement are detected, further investigation and 70 genome identification should occur.
-71 specific assessments follows from data collected from either the indicator species (pandemic poten-76 tial), domesticated animals (epizootic potential) and human populations (epidemic potential).
-For 77 epizootic and epidemic potential, data should be routinely monitored, and appropriate mitigation 78 measures consequently taken.
-Most importantly, if the risk of a potential zoonotic pandemic is 79 evaluated to be high, monitoring and sampling of the indicator species should be increased.
-If 80 these measurements remain abnormal, domesticated animals and humans need to be monitored 81 closely, including via sequencing and serology.
-With those data, risk assessments for epizootic 82 and epidemic potentials should be performed using the best available quantitative methods, and 83 appropriate therapeutics and vaccines developed and deployed according to cost-benefit analyses.
-84
+In systems where novel pathogens have the potential to emerge, it is possible that close relatives of these pathogens have been identified and are currently circulating in humans, domestic animals, or wildlife.
+These pathogens may then be monitored in a One Health program to see rates of new variant emergence and evaluate these new (now circulating) variants in highly regulated (biosafety level 3) labs that study their transmission and pathogenicity in appropriate animal model systems.

+For example, multiple coronaviruses and influenza viruses are known to circulate in humans11 and animals.12 Finally, it is possible that a pathogen with pandemic potential has no known relatives in current circulation.
+To anticipate these, large-scale indicator species monitoring is required, particularly across the sylvatic transmission cycle, to detect their emergence before they spill over.
+If changes in organism temperature, behavior, or movement are detected, further investigation and genome identification should occur.

-72 Risk assessments
+Risk assessments